algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 What is interesting is that the implementation efficiency depends on the problem size.

-At first, the performance (in terms of useful operations per second) increases as the overhead of the loop management and horizontal reduction decreases.
+At first, the performance (defined as the number of useful operations per second) increases as the overhead of the loop management and the horizontal reduction decreases.
 Then, at around $n=256$, it starts smoothly decreasing as the matrices stop fitting into the [cache](/hpc/cpu-cache/) ($2 \times 256^2 \times 4 = 512$ KB is the size of the L2 cache), and the performance becomes bottlenecked by the [memory bandwidth](/hpc/cpu-cache/bandwidth/).

 ![](../img/mm-vectorized-plot.svg)

 It is also interesting that the naive implementation is mostly on par with the non-vectorized transposed version — and even slightly better because it doesn't need to perform a transposition.

-One might think that there would be some *general* performance gain from doing sequential reads since we are fetching fewer cache lines, but this is not the case: fetching the first column of `b` indeed takes more time, but the next 15 column reads will be in the same cache lines as the first one, so they will be cached — unless the matrix is so large that it can't even fit `n * cache_line_size` bytes into the cache, which is not the case for any practical matrix sizes.
+One might think that there would be some general performance gain from doing sequential reads since we are fetching fewer cache lines, but this is not the case: fetching the first column of `b` indeed takes more time, but the next 15 column reads will be in the same cache lines as the first one, so they will be cached anyway — unless the matrix is so large that it can't even fit `n * cache_line_size` bytes into the cache, which is not the case for any practical matrix sizes.

 Instead, the performance deteriorates on only a few specific matrix sizes due to the effects of [cache associativity](/hpc/cpu-cache/associativity/): when $n$ is a multiple of a large power of two, we are fetching the addresses of `b` that all likely map to the same cache line, which reduces the effective cache size.
 This explains the 30% performance dip for $n = 1920 = 2^7 \times 3 \times 5$, and you can see an even more noticeable one for $1536 = 2^9 \times 3$: it is roughly 3 times slower than for $n=1535$.

-So, counterintuitively, transposing the matrix doesn't help with caching — and in the naive implementation, we are not really bottlenecked by the memory bandwidth anyway.
+So, counterintuitively, transposing the matrix doesn't help with caching — and in the naive scalar implementation, we are not really bottlenecked by the memory bandwidth anyway.
 But our vectorized implementation certainly is, so let's work on its I/O efficiency.

 ## Register reuse